cucapra/filament-evaluation/README.md

 ### Using the VM

-The artifact is available in two formats: A virtual machine image and through code repositories hosted on Github.

-**Using the VM**.
-The VM is packaged as an OVA file.
+The VM is provided in a ZIP archive.
+Open the archive and import the provided OVA file.
 Our instructions assume you're using [VirtualBox][].
 Import the appliance into VirtualBox by double-clicking it or selecting the OVA file when using the [import wizard][appliance-import].

 **Login Information**: The username and password are `filament`.
-- Minimum host disk space required to install external tools: 95 GB
+- Minimum host disk space required to install external tools: 105 GB
 - Increase number of cores and RAM
   - Select the VM and click "Settings".
   - Select "System" > "Motherboard" and increase the "Base Memory" to 8 GB.